-Patrick W. Kilkenny, age 69, has been a director since 2014.
+Patrick W. Kilkenny, age 70, has been a director since 2014.
 He is a member of our audit committee.
 Mr. Kilkenny was a director of North Valley Bancorp from 2011 until its merger with TriCo in 2014.
-He has been a business consultant in business finance, banking and capital markets since 2011.
+He has been a business consultant in business finance, banking and capital markets since 2008.
 Formerly, he was the Chairman, President and Chief Executive Officer of the National Bank of the Redwoods and President and Chief Executive Officer of Redwood Empire Bancorp, its holding company, which were based in Santa Rosa, California.
+Mr. Kilkenny serves as a director of Goodwill Industries of the Redwood Empire in Santa Rosa, California, where he is a member of the audit committee.
+He is also a member of the finance committee for Habitat for Humanity of Sonoma County.